Ivorforce/Hackintosh-Z590i-Vision-D-Rocket-Lake-RX-6xxx/Readme.md

 - WiFi: Reliable, but on some launches the device is missing (requiring a relaunch)
 - Bluetooth: Reliable, but don't deactivate it, it can't be reactivated.
-	- AirDrop: Other devices can be seen, but it itself is invisible.
-Can't send files.
+	- AirDrop: Can see others (one-way), but not send files.
-	- Handoff (shared clipboard, quick app switch etc.): Works.
+	- Handoff (shared clipboard, quick app switch etc.): Works One-Way.
-	- Screen Mirroring: Can mirror to others, but is not itself visible.
+	- Screen Mirroring: Works One-Way.
-- LAN: Not tested.
+- LAN: Doesn't work.
 - USB-C Devices: Works.
 	- USB / Bluetooth Wakeup: Works.
 	- Not all USB Ports are mappable, because macOS supports fewer ports than the Gigabyte Z590i Vision D offers.
 Therefore, some do not work.
 - Thunderbolt: Not Tested.
 	- Video Output via Thunderbolt: Doesn't Work.
+	- Audio Output via Thunderbolt: Works (VT-d).
 - iGPU: Doesn't work (11th gen not supported by Apple)
 - Digital Sound (via USB): Works.
 - NVMe Drive: Works.